ryanshz/quickqollab/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 QuickQollab allows teams to access a simple website and collaborate in an online whiteboard environment.
-The whiteboard will update in real-time as people write and discuss their ideas.
+The whiteboard will update as people write and discuss their ideas in real-time.

 ### Built With